-Jillian is Chairman of the AICC NSW(Australia Israel Chamber of Commerce) and a Non-executive Director of The Garvan Institute of Medical Research.
+Jillian is Chairman of the AICC NSW (Australia Israel Chamber of Commerce), a Director of the Grattan Institute and a Non-executive Director of The Garvan Institute of Medical Research.
 She is Deputy Chancellor of UNSW Australia, a Trustee of the Sydney Opera House Trust and a Member of the Australian War Memorial Council.
-Previously, she was a Non-executive director of ASX Limited and a Member of the Federal Government’s Remuneration Tribunal, President of the Administrative Review Council, a member of the Major Performing Arts Board of the Australia Council and involved with a number of other not-for-profit organisations.
+Previously, she was a Non-executive director of ASX Limited, NAB Limited and a Member of the Federal Government’s Remuneration Tribunal, President of the Administrative Review Council, a member of the Major Performing Arts Board of the Australia Council and involved with a number of other not-for-profit organisations.
 Jillian is a graduate in arts and law from UNSW and has a Masters of Law from Harvard Law School.
 Jillian was a partner, and later consultant, at Allen Allen & Hemsley solicitors from 1986 to 1996 and was a Commissioner of the Australian Securities and Investments Commission (ASIC) from 1997 to 2002, being Deputy Chair from 2000 to 2002.

 Board of Directors